agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 You begin by writing details about the Excel schema on the 'READ ME' sheet.
 This information helps you figure out what the Excel sheet is when you share it or read it some time after creation when you may not be sure what it contains.

+Schema title and description: leave blank as this information is autofilled from the 'En' tab.

-For the user assigned identifier you can create one if you already have some internal process for schema identifiers.
+User assigned identifier: you can create one if you already have some internal process for schema identifiers.
 We recommend instead that you wait until after you have created a machine-actionable schema which has an auto-generated identifier and come back and enter this identifier later.

+Last updated: the date

+Any questions, please contact: the contact information of who owns or stewards the schema.

 You can also give your new Excel schema a different filename such as *schema_TITLE_AUTHOR_v1.xls*.
 This will help you find and recognize the file in your folder system.